ZinowkinPatryk/Snake-DQN/README.md

   - -10 for a Game Over (hitting walls or itself).
   - Small positive/negative rewards based on whether it's getting closer to the food.

-# HOW IT LOOKS LIKE
+# WHAT IT LOOKS LIKE
 ![](ezgif-100f2ac10ab98010.gif)

 # PROJECT STRUCTURE